planetlabs/planet-client-python/docs/source/cli/reference.rst

      - Format

    * - limit
      - Limit the number of items.
+Default: None

      - NUMBER